-The only problem is that SSDs don’t offer as much capacity.
-This means that SSD storage is often more expensive in terms of dollars-to-gigabytes than traditional hard drives.
-You’ll be stuck with a drive that’s either 128GB, 256GB or 512GB in size, but costs a lot more than one with a 1TB or 2TB hard drive would.
+The only problem is that SSDs don’t offer as much raw capacity.
+In addition, SSD storage is also often more expensive in terms of dollars-to-gigabytes than traditional hard drives.
+You could end up stuck with a drive that’s either 128GB, 256GB or 512GB in size and it costs a lot more than one with a 1TB or 2TB hard drive would.

 To compensate, many laptop and PC OEMs now pair a smaller SSD with a larger hard drive.
 This allows consumers to get the speed benefits of keeping their operating system on SSD storage while also having adequate storage space for the rest of their data.